wp-plugins/wpsc-support-tickets/readme.txt

 * Fixed: You no longer receive an email when you reply to your own ticket
 * Updated: Get rid of delete_ticket.php, reply_ticket.php, and submit_ticket.php and move functionality into /php/publicajax.php
 * Added: The ability to have different custom fields display depending on the selected department while creating a ticket.

+= 4.7.29 =
+* Added: Automatically changes email address and email sent from name with new settings in the admin panel settings

 = 4.7.28 =
 * Updated: Switched the settings headers from H2 to H1 for better clarity